Disabled Veteran Licenses, Stamps & Permits

 Disabled Veteran Applicants:

-- Documentation of current benefits for a service-connected disability and proof of honorable discharge (such as a copy of your DD-214, VA card or monthly check stub) must be presented to obtain a free disabled veteran license.
+- Documentation of current benefits for a service-connected disability and proof of honorable discharge (such as a copy of your DD-214, VA card or monthly check stub) must be presented to be certified for disabled veteran status in our license system.

-- Applicant must provide a hunter education (archery, shotgun or rifle) course certificate applicable to the license for which he or she is applying or a previously issued resident archery or firearm license or Rifle Permit.
-Resident licenses from other states issued to hunters prior to establishing residency in New Jersey will be accepted if the license indicates the sporting arm for which it was valid.
+- Applicant must provide a hunter education (archery, firearm, shotgun or rifle) course certificate applicable to the license for which he or she is applying or a previously issued resident archery or firearm license or Rifle Permit.
+Resident licenses from other states issued to hunters in New Jersey will be accepted if the license indicates the sporting arm for which it was valid.
 Non-resident licenses from other states are not acceptable.

 - To obtain the free disabled veteran deer/turkey permits one must first have a free disabled veteran hunting license.